Primate Conservation

 - Work hands-on with wildlife orphans and vulnerable animals

-- Raise baby and juvenile primates, from bottle feeding (often through the night), to bush walks, troop reintroduction and eventual release
+- Raise baby and juvenile primates, from bottle feeding (often through the night), to bush walks, troop reintroduction and, where possible, eventual release

-- Assist with food collection, preparation and feeding, encompassing herbivores, carnivores and omnivores
+- Assist with food collection, prepare food and feeding, encompassing herbivores, carnivores and omnivores

 Behaviour enrichment:

-- Experience the joy of accompany primates (and usually a few other special guests!) on bush walks, stimulating them to explore their natural habitat, forage, play in water, jump and interact as a group
+- Experience the joy of accompanying primates (and usually a few other special guests!) on bush walks.
+These walks stimulate animals to explore their natural habitat, forage, play in water, jump and interact as a group

 - Build toys, platforms, playgrounds and other enrichment objects